matteomenapace/dataphors/README.md

 ### Data, data everywhere!

 **Data** is immaterial and untangible, so it's described with [metaphors](http://dismagazine.com/discussion/73298/sara-m-watson-metaphors-of-big-data).
-Yet those metaphors are extractivist and industrial, pushed by those who control *big data*, rather than those who produce the *small data* every day.
+Yet those metaphors are extractivist and industrial, pushed by those who control *big data*, rather than those who produce *small data* every day.

 Can we frame our relationship with data through different metaphors?